KemboiK/evolve-bot/README.md

 ---

-## Design Philosophy
+## Design
 Evolve Bot was built with clarity, simplicity, and safety in mind.
 - Ensures users are adults before interaction
 - Filters unsafe, illegal, or explicit content
 - Produces warm, fluent, and engaging replies
 - Adapts to various roles — from companion to customer service bot

-It’s a framework that evolves with your creativity — flexible enough for fun or professional use.
+It’s a framework that evolves with your creativity flexible enough for fun or professional use.

 ---